javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 ## Final Thoughts

-Making sense of what we are learning helps us to go further, to take the next step.
+Making sense of what we learn helps us to go further and take the next step.
 If APIs and API documentation seem like a complicated topic, think of it as a means of sharing with your users the story of your API, the story of how you API supports them to succeed.

 This framework helped me make sense of API documentation—I hope it does the same for you.